HaploidJS/haploidjs.github.io/docs/guide/sandbox/dom-visit.md

 </haploid-html>
 ```

-If the `preserveHTML` option is turned on, and entry is in HTML format, then the DOM in it will be securely filtered and copied.
+If the `preserveHTML` option is enabled, and entry is in HTML format, then the DOM in it will be securely filtered and copied.